Capital One Business Loans Review

 |Collateral:||Varies by product|

-If you need a large amount of money but don’t have the bonafides to get a big loan at a decent rate, you may want to explore SBA loans.
+If you need a large amount of money but don’t have the bona fides to get a big loan at a decent rate, you may want to explore SBA loans.
 The Small Business Administration (SBA) doesn’t directly lend to businesses, but it does guarantee a percentage of loans made by its lending partners, including Capital One.
-This guarantee allows business owners to get far better rates and terms than your borrowing profile might otherwise allow.
+This guarantee allows business owners to get far better rates and terms than their borrowing profile might otherwise allow.

-Capital One is old school when it comes to loans.
-You’ll need to haul yourself to your nearest Capital One branch and speak to a loan officer to begin the process.
+Capital One is old-school when it comes to loans.
+You’ll need to make a trip to your nearest Capital One branch and speak to a loan officer to begin the process.

 Sales & Advertising Transparency

-Capital One doesn’t provide much information about its products up front.
-You’ll find some general information about the types of products they offer online as well as recommendations for related products.
+Capital One doesn’t provide much information about its products upfront.
+You’ll find some general information about the types of products the company offers online as well as recommendations for related products.

 Customer Service & Technical Support

 You can contact Capital One through its general customer service number.
-If you’d prefer a more direct approach, you can use Capital One’s website to locate the right department and either submit a ticket or call the department.
+If you’d prefer a more direct approach, you can use Capital One’s website to locate the right department and either submit a ticket or call the department directly.